nodejs/node/doc/api/n-api.md

-However, the underlying buffer is not guaranteed to be pre-allocated by the VM when the array is created - that behavior is left to the underlying VM implementation.
-If you need the buffer to be a contiguous block of memory that can be directly read and/or written via C++, consider using `napi_create_external_arraybuffer`.
+However, the underlying buffer is not guaranteed to be pre-allocated by the VM when the array is created - that behavior is left to the underlying VM implementation. if the buffer must be a contiguous block of memory that can be directly read and/or written via C, consider using `napi_create_external_arraybuffer`.

 JavaScript arrays are described in